Waste Reduction

 Waste reduction initiatives

-In FY2021, we carried out the following initiatives to reduce waste, among others.
+In FY2023, we carried out the following initiatives to reduce waste.